kirbyyardley/portfolio/_projects/_sundance-photos-hidden.md

       <h4>Framing the Problem</h4>

       <p>In 2014 Sundance.org was rebuilt from the ground up.
-Much of the site's content was migrated into a new content management system, however, photo galleries were not part of that migration.
-Photography is a necessary component of marketing's overall content plan, as well as Sundance's primary means of visually representing an institutional history that spans nearly four decades.
+Much of the site's content was migrated into a new content management system, however, photo galleries were not part of that initial migration.</p>

+      <p>Photography is a necessary component of marketing's overall content plan, as well as Sundance's primary means of visually representing an institutional history that spans nearly four decades.
 Our goal was to create a photo viewing experience that was engaging, informative, and adopted modern design standards. </p>

       <p><strong>The Big Challenges:</strong></p>
       <ul class="">